-Scott Conant and Property Brothers Drew and Jonathan Scott welcome two contenders who have visited Bobby Flay's house, but left with a sour taste in their mouths.
-Texan Blythe Beck brings back her bold Southern cuisine, while New York's Angelo Sosa comes armed with his Dominican flair.
+Scott Conant and Property Brothers Drew and Jonathan Scott welcome two contenders who have taken on Bobby Flay before but left defeated.
+Texan Blythe Beck brings back her bold Southern cuisine while New York's Angelo Sosa comes armed with his Dominican flair.
 Only one will get the chance to silence their Beat Bobby Flay demons.

 Dallas caterer Tre Wilcox returns to Bobby Flay's house hoping his bold flavors will be enough to get him the victory that escaped his grasp last time around, but Kentucky chef Anthony Lamas has other ideas as he plans to unleash his Latin flavors to bring down the champ.
 Only one has what it takes to arm Geoffrey Zakarian and Daphne Oz with something to razz Bobby about.

-Food expert Simon Majumdar and Cooking Channel host Debi Mazar have a sweet surprise in store for Bobby Flay: They've brought in scarily-gifted chefs Justin Burke-Samson and Tommy Juliano for the chance to trick Bobby Flay with their signature treats.
+Food expert Simon Majumdar and Cooking Channel host Debi Mazar have a sweet surprise in store for Bobby Flay: They've brought in scarily gifted chefs Justin Burke-Samson and Tommy Juliano for the chance to trick Bobby with their signature treats.

 New York chefs Geoffrey Zakarian and Amanda Freitag step into the arena with one goal in mind: Beat Bobby Flay!
 Globetrotter Chef Tim Freeman takes on Boston native Chef Nookie Postal for the chance to take down the original Iron Chef.